 Santa Clara University has job opportunities for students.
-Most students do well academically while working between 10 to 15 hours/week.
+Most students do well academically while working between ten to fifteen hours/week.
 Students who are offered Federal Work Study in their financial aid award can apply for work study designated positions student who have not applied for federal aid or were not offered Federal Work Study can still apply for on-campus positions.
 Information on current positions can be found by linking to BroncoLink.

 What will happen with Federal Work Study awards if my student wants to begin working Winter or Spring term rather than Fall term?

 Students who do not participate in the Federal Work Study program and were offered Federal Work Study.
 Students will lose their Federal Work Study award if you do not secure employment or defer it by end of the Fall term.